-This will make sure that you spend time where you have the most impact and you will consequently reach your goals faster.
+This will make sure that you spend time with the most impact, and you will reach your goals faster.

 12. She Gets Up Early

 You know that saying: win the morning, win the day.
-You should live by that.
+It would help if you lived by that.